Notifications from Aflac

 Variable universal life insurance is a policy that works like indexed universal life insurance, but the cash value portion of the account is handled differently.
 This permanent type of life insurance allows the cash value’s growth to be determined by the investment performance in certain mutual funds.1

-With variable universal life insurance plans, the beneficiary gets the death benefit when the policyholder passes.4 To access the cash value, the plan may need to be forfeited.
+With variable universal life insurance plans, the beneficiary gets the death benefit when the policyholder passes.2 To access the cash value, the plan may need to be forfeited.
 If the company does allow the policyholder to borrow or withdraw funds from the cash value, the cash value cannot fall below a certain level.
-If too much money is borrowed from the cash value, the policy might be terminated.5
+If too much money is borrowed from the cash value, you might need to pay higher premiums to keep the policy.1

 Variable Universal Life Insurance: Pros and Cons